aws-samples/aws-serverless-workshops/MultiRegion/5_Cleanup/README.md

 - Delete the four Lambda functions
 - Delete the SXRTickets DynamoDB table
 - Delete the API Gateway and Custom Domains
-- Delete the SSL Certificats in ACM (you may need to wait some time for resources to fully un-deploy before this is possible)
+- Delete the SSL Certificates in ACM (you may need to wait some time for resources to fully un-deploy before this is possible)
 - Delete the IAM Roles and Policies you created